 Admittedly, I didn’t think I’d ever want to visit Sault Ste.
 Marie, Ontario with my dog.
-But now that I have, I can’t stop thinking about going back (when I can) – largely for one reason: to stay overnight at the dog-friendly KOA Holidays campground.
+But now that I have, I can’t stop thinking about going back largely for one reason: to stay overnight at the dog-friendly campground in Sault Ste.
+Marie called KOA Holidays campground.

 Little surprise considering owners Bill and Joan Richard left aviation industry jobs to camp full-time and be with their dogs.
 And the ad promoting KOA Holiday in Sault Ste.
 Marie, Ontario features four beautiful collies in a golf cart.
 Loving dogs isn’t mandatory to stay here, but it sure makes it better.